top of page

 Step 1: Find the essential metrics

-Below is the required information to find your specific heart rates for five different heart rate training zones :
+Below is the required information to calculate your heart rate training zones:

-Step 2: Understand the different training zones and determine which training zone you want to train in.
+Step 2: Understand the different training zones.
+Determine which zone you want to train in.

 Five heart rate training zones: